nathanleary/neural-net/README.md

 **This is an edited version of the go-deep library except it has been converted to 32-bit for better performance and some extra activation functions have been added (Elu, Mish and Swish, RootX and DoubleRoot)**

-Update: concurrency is now used more to increase performance.
+Update: concurrency is now used more to increase performance and enabled multiple activation functions in the one network. (one activation function type per layer)

 # neural-net